-If the new system were to remain totally funded by the profession whether it be through IFAC or directly by the firms, there would always be a risk that the independence of the standard setting be questioned.
+If the new system were to remain totally or mainly funded by the profession whether it be through IFAC or directly by the firms, there would always be a risk that the independence of the standard setting be questioned.

-The evolution towards a diversified funding must therefore be fast if the reform is to be credible.
+The evolution towards a diversified and sustainable funding must therefore be set up as part of the reform in order to reinforce its credibility.

-25.- Do you support the application of a "contractual" levy on the profession to fund the board and the PIOB?
+25. Do you support the application of a "contractual" levy on the profession to fund the board and the PIOB?
 Over what period should that levy be set?
 Should the Monitoring Group consider any additional funding mechanisms, beyond those proposed in the paper, and if so what are they?